Hayward metric

-The Hayward metric is the simplest description of a black hole which is non-singular.
-The metric was written down by Sean Hayward as the minimal model which is regular, static, spherically symmetric and asymptotically flat.
+where $m$ is the mass and $l$ a positive constant that determines the length scale.

 The metric is not derived from any particular alternative theory of gravity, but provides a framework to test the formation and evaporation of non-singular black holes both within general relativity and beyond.
 Hayward first published his metric in 2005 and numerous papers have studied it since.